In-patient luxury rehab center in Thailand

 8. Lack of desire to communicate with others (asociality)

-When discussing this symptom of residual schizophrenia, it’s important to clarify that asocial and antisocial are two different terms.
-Antisocial is a term that describes a person who is antagonistic toward society or even a threat to it.
 On the flip side, an asocial person is an individual who is not motivated or interested in social interactions, but is not hostile.
 That person doesn’t have anything against society, nor do they behave in a way that annoys or threatens others.

 Being asocial has many physical effects because it increases the risk of health problems ranging from being overweight or obese to a higher risk of Alzheimer’s disease, and cardiovascular conditions.
 People with this symptom tend to be quiet and reserved and go to extra lengths to avoid communicating or interacting with friends, colleagues, family, or acquaintances.

-• Family history: a person is more susceptible to developing residual schizophrenia if their family members, particularly parent or sibling, has a history of this mental illness.
+• Family history: A person is more susceptible to developing residual schizophrenia if their family members, particularly parent or sibling, has a history of this mental illness.

-• Parent’s age: a first child born to either younger or older parents is more likely to develop schizophrenia.
+• Parent’s age: A first child born to either younger or older parents is more likely to develop schizophrenia.

 How is residual schizophrenia diagnosed?

 Residual schizophrenia is diagnosed after a thorough physical and psychiatric evaluation.
-The healthcare provider starts with a physical exam to rule out potential medical problems that cause symptoms but also to see whether there are any complications.
-Physical exams may include screenings such as MRI and blood tests.
-The latter is mainly used to test for the presence of drugs.
+The healthcare provider starts with a physical exam to rule out potential medical problems that cause symptoms and to see whether there are any complications.

-Once the physical exam shows no presence of other medical problems, the doctor refers the patient to a psychiatrist.
 The psychiatric evaluation includes checking the mental status of a patient by observing their moods, thoughts, symptoms, and potential for suicide or violence.
-The psychiatrist also asks questions about family and personal history.
+The psychiatrist asks questions about family and personal history as well.

 To make an accurate diagnosis, the psychiatrist checks DSM-5 diagnostic criteria.
-Keep in mind residual schizophrenia, and other types aren’t in DSM-5, but doctors may still use these terms to easily describe the phase of someone’s illness.
-So, if a patient has experienced an active episode and no longer has positive symptoms, only negative ones, they may have residual schizophrenia.
+Keep in mind that residual schizophrenia, and other types aren’t in DSM-5, but doctors still use these terms to easily describe the phase of a patient’s illness.

 When does residual schizophrenia occur?

-Residual schizophrenia can occur at any age.
+Residual schizophrenia occurs at any age.
 Generally speaking, the age of onset of schizophrenia isn’t the same for men and women.
 Men tend to develop this mental illness between late adolescence and early 20s.
-The age of onset for women is in the late 20s to early 30s.
-They may reach the residual phase once they stop experiencing positive symptoms.
-These symptoms can last for weeks or months.

 How does residual schizophrenia affect the body?